 Besides, your chickens can’t get over the taste.
-To get mashed potatoes, you first need to wash and cook the potatoes before you mash them.
+To prepare mashed potatoes, wash, cook, and then mash them.
 You should use sweet potatoes because they contain no toxicity.
 Stay away from green or potatoes with sprouts.
 However, don’t add salt or seasoning to the mashed potatoes.

 13. Fermented grains

 Fermented grains are no less nutritious for your chickens.
 It doesn’t involve many efforts like the sprouting of seeds; all you have to do is soak the grains your chickens eat in water overnight.
 Soaking the grains in water breaks them.